cycle/docs/relation/refers-to.md

 ```

 ## Self References
-The RefersTo relation can be used to create self references.
+The RefersTo relation can be used to create self-references.

 ```php
 /** @entity */